Great dinner date venues in Chester

 Elegant Fine Dining

 From the moment you enter the doors of the 5 star Chester Grosvenor Hotel you know you are in for treat.
 This Grade II listed building is nestled in the heart of old Chester by the Eastgate Clock.
 Inside it is elegance personified, with twinkling chandeliers and sumptuous fabrics.
 The hotel boasts two award-winning restaurants, La Brassiere for a more relaxed meal and for really making an impression on your loved one, the Michelin starred Simon Radley.
-They have held this Michelin award consistently since 1990, so as you can imagine the dining experience is of the highest standard.
+They have held this Michelin award consistently since 1990, so as you can imagine the dinner date experience is of the highest standard.
 You can chose the Signature, A La Carte or the 8 course Tasting menus.
 Or perhaps Afternoon Tea?
 Whatever your choice you will definitely earn brownie points for choosing such a beautiful, top-notch venue.

 If you are looking for a more relaxed but still award winning dining experience then why not book a table at Joseph Benjamin.
 Owned by rising stars of the Chester culinary scene, Ben and Joe Wright, their ethos is simply to serve the best quality local and seasonal food available in a relaxed and totally unpretentious atmosphere.
 Their style is described as Modern British-European and the menu, which changes monthly, is a mix of classic and more contemporary dishes such as braised oxtail, watercress risotto, roast radish and crispy fried oyster.
 Or perhaps coconut rice pudding with mango and lime.
 The restaurant has a held a Michelin ‘Bib Gourmand’ award for the last three years.